jj5/kickass-crypto/README.md

 period.

 Note that it's okay to intercept and rethrow PHP AssertionError exceptions.
 These should only ever occur during development and not in production.
+If you're calling code you don't trust you might not wish to rethrow AssertionError exceptions, but if you're calling code you don't trust you've probably got bigger problems.

 Following is some example code showing how to handle exceptions and manage errors.